 The Society of Cable Telecommunications Engineers has launched a new listserv for Spanish-speaking engineers and technicians, a project whose roots are traced to the Society's "Operación Español" workforce development and diversity program.
 The new listserv is modeled after the Society's SCTE-List, which touts roughly 1,200 subscribers.

 SONICblue Inc. has unveiled the Go-Video DV6430, calling it the first DVD/VCR combo to add live TV control.
-Though it won't "time-shift" most programs in their entirety, the approach could give users the TV pause time they need to make a snack or visit the restroom.
-The device allows users to cache up to 10 minutes of live television, and manipulate that content via pause, rewind and slow-motio...
+Though it won't be capable of storing most TV programs in their entirety, the approach could give users the TV pause time they need to make a snack or visit the restroom.
+The device allows users to cache up to 10 minutes of live television, and manipulate that content via pause, rewind an...

 Syndeo Corp., maker of Class 5 softswitches, has named John Vaughan as its CEO, and appointed cable vet David Van Valkenburg to its board of directors.
 Vaughan succeeds company co-founder Ted Griggs, who was named chairman of the board "and will continue his work with customers and partners, helping set technical and corporate strategy," Syndeo said.

 The Delaware Chancery Court and the Delaware Supreme Court rejected Next Level Communications' bid to block an unsolicited offer from Motorola Inc. to snap up shares in the video-over-copper startup it did not already own.
 Motorola on Friday reaffirmed its bid of $1.04 per share.
 Motorola currently has a 74 percent stake in Next Level.